AaronWatters/H5Gizmos/doc/Javascript/README.md

 the value of the expression.

-Javascript expressions are represented in the parent process by reference objects.
-For example the following script retrieves the value for the reference `greeting.window.innerHeight` and executes the expression associated with the reference `greeting.element.text("Goodbye!")`.
+Javascript expressions are represented in the parent process by link objects.
+For example the following script retrieves the value for the link `greeting.window.innerHeight` and executes the expression associated with the link `greeting.element.text("Goodbye!")`.

 ```Python